-- → Basic assumption is that we can derive more information on ocean ecosystems from using a richer spectral information, as compared to the few spectral bands of most current OCR sensors - → Instruments have to be designed in such a way that radiance is measured from the near UV to the near IR with, e.g., a 3nm resolution.
-Need a spectroradiometer.
+- → Basic assumption is that we can derive more information on ocean ecosystems from using a richer spectral information, as compared to the few spectral bands of most current OCR sensors - →Instruments have to be designed in such a way that radiance is measured from the near UV to the near IR with, e.g., a 3nm resolution.
+Need a spectro-radiometer.
 That's actually what MERIS was and what OLCI is (only a subset of bands is aggregated and transmitted to ground, however).

-What the future is made of?
 3) Going hyperspectral

-- → Going hyperspectral is an attempt to solve ill-posed problems by bringing more (supposedly) independent observations
+→ Going hyperspectral is an attempt to solve ill-posed problems by bringing more (supposedly) independent observations

-- $\rightarrow$ Typical problems that are tackled with hyperspectral RS:
+- → Typical problems that are tackled with hyperspectral RS:

 - Bathymetry in shallow and clear waters

 - Phytoplankton functional types

 - HABs